etag/user_documentation/User_Guide_for_ETAG.md

 - Tagged Data
 - Reader Data
-- RFID Reads
+- RFID Reads (needs previous two files uploaded first)

 You can upload these data files to ETAG manually (all three) or automatically (RFID Reads only).
-Once you have Tagged Data and Reader Locations, you can upload the updated RFID Reads file as you get more reads.
-We will use these filenames, but the filenames can be as you choose.
+Once you have Tagged Data and Reader Locations, you can upload the updated RFID Reads file or additional non-overlapping RFID Reads files as you get more reads.
+We will use these filenames, but the filenames are not standardized in the system.
+Files are deleted from the server after being put into the database, so your data exists, but only in the database.

 ### Required fields
 Required fields are shown when you download the template from ETAG.
-Your fields (columns) must have names exactly matching the template's required fields.
-The template file is only shown when you do not have updates.
-All extra columns in Tagged Data and Reader Data will be put in JSON fields that store data in a single, queryable column per table (for Tagged Data and Reader Data).
+Your fields (columns) must have names exactly matching the template's required fields, including capitalization and punctuation such as underscores.
+All extra columns in Tagged Data and Reader Data will be put in JSON fields that store data in a single, queryable column per table (for Tagged Data: "Field Data" and Reader Data: "Accessory Data").
 These extra columns are where you will put data such as animal measurements or sensor data accompanying tag reads.

 ### Manually
-Use the upload tab to load the three files manually.
-Tagged Data and Reader Data can only be uploaded manually.
+Use named tabs to load any of the three files manually.
+Tagged Data and Reader Data can only be uploaded manually and must be uploaded before RFID Reads.
+If you have uploaded previous Tagged Data or Reader Data, then you can upload new RFID Reads without repeating that step for the same study.

 #### Tagged Data
 ##### Upload
-When you upload your Tagged Data file, the code checks a list of the user's existing owned tag IDs versus the tag IDs in the csv.
+When you upload your Tagged Data file, the code checks a list of the user's existing owned tag IDs versus the tag IDs in your .csv file.

 If the tag ID doesn't exist, ETAG adds the tag ID to the database.
-If the tag exists but the user doesn't own it, you cannot update the data for that tag ID.
+If the tag exists but you (the user) don't "own" it, you cannot update the data for that tag ID.
+This would happen if someone else has already uploaded that tag ID (perhaps someone else in your research group, or another research group if you detected their animal).
 The API currently gives an error (FIXME: Tyler will add what the message is) but not the user interface (UI), so for you as an end user it will simply not upload.
-The remainder of your csv file will upload normally.
+The remainder of your .csv file will upload normally.

 ##### Correcting and appending records
 If the tag ID matches one of your owned tags in the database, ETAG will check all other fields for your Tagged Data file.
 If there are differences, ETAG will UPDATE BY OVERWRITING individual tag records.
 If you upload a file where you have deleted a record, ETAG will not remove that record from the database - you must delete it manually through the ETAG editing interface.
 (ETAG is not comparing the csv files to each other, but matching records from your csv to data that has already been processed into the database.)